manfromdownunder/eKonyv/docs/docs/developers/index.md

 # Getting Started

-OpenBooks makes use of the [Task](https://taskfile.dev/) build system which provides a cross platform and simple alternative to GNU Make.
+eKonyv makes use of the [Task](https://taskfile.dev/) build system which provides a cross platform and simple alternative to GNU Make.

 If making use of the [devcontainer](./dev-container.md), Task will automatically be set up for you.
 Otherwise follow the install instructions on the Task website.
 The rest of the guide assumes you have Task installed.